-Note: The Education of Young Adolescents Concentration is under review and may be available in the 2012/2013 academic year.
+Note: The Education of Young Adolescents Concentration is under review and will be available in the 2013/2014 academic year.
 Specific updates will be available online when approved.
 Please consult with the program head.

 This program consists of 5.0 units of coursework.